mitliagkas/mitliagkas.github.io/photography.md

 order: 4
 ---

-Nerds are cooler when they nerd out on multiple fronts.
+I appreciate people who engage on creative activity outside of work.
+I try to be like them.

 <h2>Organizational</h2>

 I'm an elected board member of the <a href="https://www.ergatikos-montreal.ca/en/home/">Association des travailleurs grecs du Québec</a> (greek workers' association of Quebec).

 <h2>Running</h2>
-I've <a href="https://resultscui.active.com/participants/33845739">dabbled</a> in semi-long distance running and I'm recently back at it.
+I've <a href="https://resultscui.active.com/participants/33845739">dabbled</a> in long distance running and I'm recently back at it.